Networking & Career Exploration Programs

 Senior Career Conference (SCC)

 A series of programs designed to help prepare seniors for the reality of after graduation.
 This event will bring together the best of Career Development workshops, resources, and counseling that students enjoy throughout the year all in one day.
-Meet with employers for resume and cover letter reviews or job search advice, participate in networking activities, meet with a career counselor, and attend workshops on a range of topics.
+Meet with employers for resume and cover letter reviews or job search advice, participate in networking activities, and attend workshops on a range of topics.
 Most sessions will run multiple times throughout the day so stop by when it works for your schedule.